 - Parameter server: every parameter server stores part of the whole neural network model data.
 They will do optimization calculations when gradients are uploaded from trainers, and then send updated parameters to trainers.

-PaddlePaddle can support both synchronize stochastic gradient descent (SGD) and asynchronous SGD.
+PaddlePaddle supports both synchronize stochastic gradient descent (SGD) and asynchronous SGD.